comstyle/SharpNL/readme.md

 ## Warning

 > At the moment, there is no published version, the port seems to be going well but I don't have any ETA for the first release.

-So be patient =)
+> I'm making changes that can break your code...
+Wait a stable version to avoid problems!

-So far the project has ~14,199 lines of code and counting...
+So far the project has ~14,199 lines of code and counting!

 ## Goals